Smash Mouth: 2012–2019: Magic, live album and reunion with Camp

-On June 14, 2015, Smash Mouth was playing a set at the Taste of Fort Collins food festival in Fort Collins, Colorado, when singer Steve Harwell broke from his set and went into an angry three-minute, expletive-laden tirade, threatening to beat the audience members responsible for hitting him with bread.
-The band played the opening chords of "All Star" throughout a significant portion of Harwell's rant.
-The incident was covered by major media outlets, including TMZ, Gawker, and USA Today.
+On June 14, 2015, Smash Mouth performed at the Taste of Fort Collins food festival in Fort Collins, Colorado.
+Before the encore, in an incident that lasted about three minutes, singer Steve Harwell became angry, yelled profanities at the audience, and left the stage after bread that had been distributed by the festival was thrown in the air and a few pieces were reportedly thrown onto the stage.
 Harwell later apologized for the incident in an interview with The Herald-Mail.
 Event organizer Jason Ornstein explained that he asked Harwell if he wanted him to have the DJs make an announcement instructing the crowd not to throw bread but according to Ornstein, Harwell "stormed on [stage] and took matters into his own hands".
 He continued "It wasn't like anyone was going to be getting hurt by throwing bread up in the air ...
 We just had to laugh at it, because he just really made a fool of himself."
+Fort Collins Police Services stated laws prohibiting disorderly conduct, harassment, and 'throwing of "missiles,"' i.e. objects, apply to event attendees.

 In May 2016, Smash Mouth released their first live album titled Playlist: The Very Best of Smash Mouth through Sony Music.
-The recordings were harvested from shows in Rapid City, South Dakota and Manila.
+The recordings were harvested from shows in Rapid City, South Dakota, and Manila.

 2016 saw the band gain a new member in Sam Eigen and the return of Cooke.
 Eigen is a long-time friend of both Steve Harwell and Paul De Lisle, and has played with Alanis Morissette, Janet Jackson, and John Fogerty.
 He can also be heard playing guitar on several of Harwell's solo recordings over the years.

+Smash Mouth performed at the Urbana Sweetcorn Festival on August 28, 2016; Harwell passed out in the middle of the set and was taken to a nearby hospital, but the band continued their set and performed the song without him.
+Harwell made a full recovery and they continued touring.